domssilva/domssilva/README.md

 ### Ciao, I'm Domenique 👋

 I'm a security engineer with a background in web development.
-Currently pivoting back into software engineering with a focus on Python, backend APIs, and secure cloud development.

 - 🛠️ Tech I’m working with: Linux, Python, Bash, Flask, FastAPI, Docker, PostgreSQL, AWS
 - 🔭 Tech I’m Excited to Learn More About: Go, Kubernetes